Protocol Details

 INCLUSION CRITERIA:

-The study will include adult subjects age 21 or older carrying GBA mutations.
-The two major study groups will include subjects with parkinsonism and unaffected subjedcts yet at risk with a first degree family member with parkinsonism.
+The study will include adult subjects age 21 or older.
+There will be two major study groups.
+The first will include subjects with parkinsonism to better characterize the parkinsonian phenotype and the second group will have unaffected yet at-risk individuals with or without a first degree family member with parkinsonism to explore early signs and symptoms of disease.

-Controls will include subjects without GBA1 mutations, with sporadic PD and healthy volunteers who do not have a family history of parkinsonism or Gaucher disease.
+Control subjects will include individuals without GBA1 mutations.
+Subjects with sporadic PD and healthy volunteers who do not have a family history of parkinsonism or Gaucher disease will be enrolled as control subjects.

 EXCLUSION CRITERIA:

-4. With a history of neurologic conditions such as stroke or any focal brain lesion that may result in parkinsonian manifestations.
-Individuals with such MRI findings will be excluded from the study.
+d) with a history of neurologic conditions such as stroke or any focal brain lesion that may result in parkinsonian manifestations, including subjects with deep brain stimulators

 Citations: